gawati/gawati-docs/docs/source/development/dev-env-local.rst

       cd gawati-client-data
       ant xar

     The above generates `gawati-client-data-1.x.xar` package in the ``build`` folder.
-Place the xar file in the ``autodeploy`` folder within the eXist installation, and restart the eXist database server.
-They will be automatically installed.
-You can also use the Package Manager in the eXist-db admin dashboard to manually select and install the package (see `Installing Packages in eXist-db`_).
+Install it using the Package Manager in the eXist-db admin dashboard to manually select and install the package (see `Installing Packages in eXist-db`_).
+    Alternatively, here is a video that shows how to install a package in eXist-db:

+    .. raw:: html

+      <iframe width="560" height="315" src="http://www.youtube.com/embed/9AYSWREk24I?rel=0" frameborder="0" allowfullscreen></iframe>

 #.
-Extract and load the `Client Sample data`_.
+Extract and load the `Client Sample data (XML)`_.
    In eXist's dashboard -> Collections, create the path ``/db/docs/gawati-client-data``.

    Now upload the data using the following command run from the eXist-db folder: